 Navigation and Support

 The South Downs Way National Trail has excellent markings in the form of signposts or post discs.
-In addition, you will be given a route card (maps are not issued), designed to help on any tricky sections.
 The event is supported by a Course Manager to maintain event safety and to manage any serious incidents.
 A fully qualified medical crew are in attendance, to give first aid and to manage any serious medical problems in cooperation with the emergency services.

 You'll stay at Midhurst Rother College, North Street, Midhurst, GU29 9DT on the first night and Patcham High School, Ladies Mile Road, Brighton, BN1 8PB on the second night, with sleeping accommodation in a large hall.

-Everything looked after - all you need to do is run (or walk!)
+Everything looked after - all you need to do is run (or jog or walk!)

 No cut-off times